cloudmesh-book/book-latex-2018/cloud-technologies/incomming/abstract-keras.md

 Keras
 =====

-\``Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK or Theano\'' [@hid-sp18-401-keras].
+> ``Keras is a high-level neural networks API, written in Python and
+> capable of running on top of TensorFlow, CNTK or
+> Theano'' [@hid-sp18-401-keras].

 Keras is used in deep learning community to build neural nets with easy to use syntax.
 There are other technologies/software packages like